It all began with piracy

 6 - The new, buccaneer culture

 The reader might compare all the different episodes and raids mentioned above to a pinball machine that releases ten balls at the same time.
-The summery, however, is that Germanic tribes living along the southern coast of the North Sea engaged step by step in full-fledged piracy, covering ever greater distances and forming growing coalitions or confederations.
-First these confederations were mainly known as Chauci, then as Franks and shortly after also as Saxons.
+The summery, however, is that Germanic tribes living along the southern coast of the North Sea engaged step by step in full-fledged piracy covering ever greater distances, and forming growing coalitions or confederations.
+First, these confederations were mainly known as Chauci, then as Franks and shortly after also as Saxons.
 Or, simply as Germanic pirates.
 Piracy had become an essential part of the survival strategy of these sea-tribe societies.

 It is also that during this period the cult of the god Wodan developed.
 His cult developed relatively late, about the beginning of the era.
 Therefore, coinciding with increased raiding activity.
 Wodan is the god of warriors and his cult might reflect the changes in society, from mainly agricultural towards (also) a warrior culture.

 The common language they developed during the Late Antiquity and Early Middle Ages is described as a ‘Saxon’ pirate-settlers language and called Coastal Dutch in linguistic research.
 It is an early form of Frisian.
 It was spoken from the coast of Flanders to the northwest of Germany.
 It is generally agreed that the similarities between Coastal Dutch and English date from this period (Schrijver, 2014).
-When piracy at the British Isles gradually was replaced by settlement in the fifth century, this common language (and culture) was exported to England, explaining the similarities between English and Frisian till this day.
-The offspring of this language on the continent only survives in province Friesland in the Netherlands and in enclaves further east in northwest Germany, i.e. Saterfriesisch and Nordfriesisch.
-Today around 350,000 people speak it as mother tongue, and these numbers are slowly but surely declining.
+When piracy at the British Isles gradually was replaced by settlement in the fifth century, this common language (and culture) was exported to England explaining the similarities between English and Frisian till this day.
+The offspring of this language on the continent only survives in province Friesland and in enclaves further east in northwest Germany, i.e. Saterfriesisch and Nordfriesisch.
+Today around 350,000 people speak it as mother tongue, and these numbers are declining.

 7 - Rebirth of trade